Where to Find the Best Healthy Festive Recipes

 Nadia Lim’s Christmas Snowballs: If you’re a Christmas snowball fan, then give this recipe of Nadia Lim’s a try.

-Here’s cheers: wishing you and your loved ones a Merry Christmas!!
+Here’s cheers: wishing you and your loved ones a Merry Christmas and a safe Holiday Season!!

 Where to find the best healthy Christmas recipes

 So that’s it!
-Let me know (via social media) if there’s a Christmas favourite of yours that I haven’t included on this list, or even if you’d like me to find a healthier version of something for you.
+Let me know (via email or social media) if there’s a holiday favourite of yours that I haven’t included on this list, or even if you’d like me to find a healthier version of something for you.
 I love researching and finding recipes, especially healthy ones.

 Pin it for later!